satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/Overview.md

 description: Discusses the Trusted Application API which is a Rest API that enables developers to build Skype for Business Online back-end communications services for the cloud.
 ---
 # **Trusted Application API (Public Preview)**
 > [!NOTE]
+> The Trusted Application API will be decommissioned on Nov 20, 2022.
+>
+> [!NOTE]
-> The Trusted Application API is in Developer Preview and not licensed for production usage.
+> ~~The Trusted Application API is in Developer Preview and not licensed for production usage~~.
 As part of Microsoft’s [intelligent communications vision](https://aka.ms/intelligentcommunicationsblog), we’re building extensible communications capabilities into Teams.
 For more Teams Developer information, see [https://aka.ms/TeamsDeveloper](https://aka.ms/TeamsDeveloper).

 The **Trusted Application API** is a Rest API that enables developers to build Skype for Business Online back-end communications services for the cloud.